Helping Former Spouses Move Forward After Divorce

 Does Adultery Affect Alimony?

 If one spouse was unfaithful during the marriage, will the other spouse get alimony?

 It is very likely that the adulterous spouse would pay alimony, even after the divorce is finalized.
 The amount paid, however, would depend on a number of factors and may be negotiated or litigated.

 Fault matters when it comes to issuing alimony in a divorce case.
 Some of those issues affecting fault may be related to financial responsibility, adultery or domestic violence.
 The at-fault spouse will pay alimony to the person without fault.
 When the grounds for divorce are irreconcilable differences, fault-based alimony will not apply.

 There are certain cases where alimony may be issued as a part of the property settlement.

 Talk To Us About Your Specific Case

 Our Baton Rouge spousal support attorney can help you through alimony proceedings in Louisiana.
-Please contact the Rowe Law Firm today.
+Please contact the Rowe & Manning Law Firm LLC today.